qvantel/sbt-buildnumber/README.md

 This plugin adds some keys containing SCM information.
 It may be useful in conjuction with [sbt-buildinfo](https://github.com/sbt/sbt-buildinfo).

-Currently only Git (via command-line commands) is the only supported SCM.
+Currently only Git and Mercurial (via command-line commands) are supported

 Installation
 ------------